VanessaCalimag/cp3402-adjunct-site/README.md

 - The theme utilizes large font sizes to ensure the website is readable by the targeted audience.

 Custom logo
 - A personalized logo that can be incorporated into the header.
-It can be configured and tailored via the site identity settings.
+It can be customized under the theme's appearance in templates section.
+	- Navigate to templates > pages
+	- Click on edit button
+	- Locate the block containing logo
+	- Add or replace the the logo and adjust settings

 Page Customization
 - Ability to modify the layout, structure, and visual elements of a page.
+   - Featured Image (E.g. Home page)
+      - Edit home page > document overview > list view > gallery > image
+	   - Edit the existing featured image > replace > upload
+   - Block layout (E.g. About page)
+      - Add new column block > highlight existing > more button > duplicate
+	   - Customise block settings
 - Customize the visual style of a page, such as colors, fonts, typography, and spacing.
-- Add, remove, or reorganize content on a page.
+   - Edit custom style.css file
+	- Identify the CSS selectors (E.g. .wp-site-blocks header)
+	- Change the background color

 Header Customization
 - A main navigation menu can be placed in the header location suitable for intended audience.